stuartfong1/Keyboard-Layouts/Planck/readme.md

 This uses the Colemak DH layout with the wide mod.

 - Colemak is an alternative to the QWERTY layout designed for efficient and ergonomic typing in the English language (https://colemak.com).
 The Colemak DH is a modification of Colemak that makes the D and H keys easier to reach.
 The wide mod shifts the halves of the keyboard apart, making it easier on the shoulders (https://colemakmods.github.io/mod-dh/).
 - Space and backspace are located under the thumbs.
-Rotate the keys on the bottom row for ease of use.
+Rotate the keys on the bottom row 180° for ease of use.
 - I use Auto Shift.
 This allows me to hold a key to shift it, which prevents me from having to reach for the shift key.
 The time to activate auto shift can be changed in the config.h file.
-- 4 of the keys in the center are used for dynamic macros.
-Hold one of the top keys to start recording, and tap it to stop recording.
+- The 4 keys in the center are used for dynamic macros.
+On each side, hold the top key to start recording, and tap it to stop recording.
 Tap the middle key to play the macro.
 2 macros can be stored at a time; the keys on the left are used for macro #1, and the keys on the right are used for macro #2.
 - Modifiers are located at the bottom left and bottom right of the keyboard.
 They can be accessed by moving the thumbs or with the sides of your hands.

 ## Numpad Layer